 The division conducts two kinds of reviews, described below.
 In any given fiscal year, organizations are usually selected for only one kind of review.

-The objective of a monitoring review is to determine if a subrecipient of federal grant funds obligated, expended, and used the grant funds in accordance with the approved grant application and applicable federal statutes and cost principles.
+The objective of a monitoring review is to determine if a subrecipient of federal grant funds obligated, expended, and used the grant funds in accordance with the approved grant application and applicable federal statutes and regulations.

 To begin the monitoring review, staff from the Division of Federal Fiscal Monitoring request documentation from the organization to support grant expenditures, including a general ledger and payroll journal.
 After reviewing the submitted documents, staff select specific expenditures for further review and request additional supporting documentation, such as copies of invoices, receipts, travel vouchers, and time and effort records.
 If necessary, staff inquire about specific aspects of a transaction, such as the source documentation, the business purpose of the transaction, the associated activities, and the participants.
 When all requested documentation has been received and reviewed, and all inquiries satisfactorily answered, staff conclude the monitoring review and notify the organization by letter.
 The letter may describe any observations made during the review, with recommendations.
 Based upon the observations, the division may also refer the organization for further review.